-These probiotic friends are lining your digestive system and makeup 80% of your immune system.1 If you do not have enough of them, or they get bogged down from antibiotics, caffeine, sugar, or poor diet, you suppress and kill the probiotics.
+These probiotic friends are lining your digestive system and make up 80% of your immune system.
+If you do not have enough of them, or they get bogged down from antibiotics, caffeine, sugar, or poor diet, you suppress and kill the probiotics.
 Once your good bacteria is gone, your body can’t fight in order to build health.
 Your immune system becomes compromised and can’t fight off sickness and lastly, your food can’t be digested the way it’s supposed to.

-3. Weight Loss!
 Many people pay attention to probiotics for this benefit.
-Although its typically what probiotics are marketed for, the benefits go way beyond weight loss.
+Although it’s typically what probiotics are marketed for, the benefits go way beyond weight loss.
 Probiotics decrease cravings for sugar.
 They help to metabolize sugars, build hormones, and help decrease inflammation levels.
 These all bring weight loss.

-Here are some examples of what you can be eating to get the right probiotics in through fermented foods:
+Here are 3 examples of what you can be eating to get the right probiotics through fermented foods:

 I highly encourage myself, my family, and YOU to eat this fermented food.
 Sauerkraut is the easy ticket, two ounces a day is all you need.
 We’re only talking about a spoonful or two.
 You’ll get super high doses—into the trillions of probiotics on a daily basis—just by getting kraut in.